electronicsbyjulie/alienorum/README.md

 ## View Modes

+### Spaceship

+The default mode.
+Simulates a view from space as if looking out from inside a spaceship.
+If located at a star, planet, moon, etc., it will look as if you were at the center of the object with the object itself invisible.

-### Horizon
+### Planetfall

-Horizon mode allows seeing the sky and horizon from the surface of any planet, moon, or asteroid.
+Planetfall mode allows seeing the sky and horizon from the surface of any planet, moon, or asteroid.
 This mode can be accessed by selecting it from the dropdown in the status window, pressing `_` (underscore), or "crashing" into an object during spaceflight.
 (Crashing into a star will not have the same effect.)

-While in horizon mode, there are controls to edit the current latitude and longitude.
+While in planetfall mode, there are controls to edit the current latitude and longitude.
 These will be saved to your `user.json` file if you change the theme in the themes dropdown.
 Next to the latitude button is an `...` button that produces a list of locales if any locales are known for your current location.
 On Earth this includes cities and a handful of observatories.